Get Help Today(855) 593-1695

 If someone is regularly using Bath Salts, also known as Synthetic Cathinones, they may be addicted to these dangerous drugs.
 A person who is burdened with a Bath Salts addiction might struggle to live a fulfilling life.
 They will also experience the negative effects that Bath Salts inflict upon the body and mind.
 By undergoing Bath Salts detox, anyone can overcome the habits and lifestyle which characterize Bath Salts abuse.

 Although Bath Salts detox is beneficial, depriving the body of Bath Salts after the body has become accustomed to them is not pleasant.
 Because withdrawal is an unavoidable aspect of Bath Salts detox, it is best to undertake detox at a specialized treatment facility under the care of medical professionals.
 No one should attempt Bath Salts detox alone.
-Rather, the process works best when a person has support at a treatment center where treatment professionals help their patients cope with withdrawal while preventing them from having access to more Bath Salts which may tempt them to relapse.
+Rather, the process works best when a person has support at a treatment center where they’ll have help coping with withdrawal and be prevented from having access to more Bath Salts.

 Understanding Bath Salts

-The drugs which are called “Bath Salts” are not really Bath Salts.
-True Bath Salts are magnesium-sulfate products which dissolve in bath water to soothe skin and relax muscles.
+The drugs which are called “Bath Salts” are not really meant to be used while bathing.
+Epsom salts meant for use in the bath are magnesium-sulfate products which dissolve in water to soothe skin and relax muscles.
 They are not drugs and they have no mind-altering effects.
-“Bath Salts” is a slang term for Synthetic Cathonines, a group of stimulants which are similar to the hallucinogenic Cathonine chemical which grows naturally in Khat, a plant native to the Arabian Peninsula.
-When injected, smoked or swallowed, Synthetic Cathonines provoke hallucinations and euphoric sensations.
+“Bath Salts” is a slang term for Synthetic Cathonines, a group of Stimulants which are similar to the Hallucinogenic Cathonine chemical which grows naturally in Khat, a plant native to the Arabian Peninsula.
+When injected, smoked, or swallowed, Synthetic Cathonines provoke hallucinations and euphoric sensations.
 The effects of the drugs usually last for three to eight hours.